 Prepare to witness both the roadblocks and enablers once you embark on your MBD implementation journey.
 Engaging and collaborating with an experienced implementation team will ensure your success.

-3 Key Takeaways for MBD Implementation.
+3 Key Takeaways for Model-Based Definition (MBD) Implementation.

 Engineering and process improvements aren’t free.
 Ever.
 If MBD is something you’re interested in, you are going to need support from your organization.